t1shfiq/Python-Selenium/README.md

 # Python-Selenium

-A python program which displays the unit test results at the browser level.
-Screenshots to come soon.

-The test result is based on the results of the automation I did using selenium where the user can log in and log out.
+A python program which uses Selenium to automate login and logout process for a user on a Dummy authentication portal : https://opensource-demo.orangehrmlive.com/

+Used pythons in-built unnittest module to write unit tests.
+Page Object Model design pattern is used.

+The results of the test cases got outputted as an HTML output, please refer Test_Result.png.